bbmaster123/10SM/README.md

 - Tray icons should work now

 Discoveries:
-Windows 10 notification center/action center can be man restorable and mostly functional, but I am not currently working on it.
+Windows 10 notification center/action center can be made restorable and mostly functional, but I am not currently working on it.
 Please comment if this interests you

 the next thing I want to tackle is the slow exit, this wasn't a problem before Microsoft disabled the Windows 10 Start Menu in the earlier pre-release builds.